waynegraham/registry.clir.org/_projects/2012-out-of-the-smoke-and-ashes-processing-the-records-o.md

 ---
 layout: project
-title: "Out of the Smoke and Ashes: Processing the Records of Pennsylvania’s Coke and Coal Industry"
+title: Out of the Smoke and Ashes: Processing the Records of Pennsylvania’s Coke and Coal Industry
 ---